DCC++ EX Web Throttle¶

 Chromium-Based Browser version 80 or above (Chrome, Opera, Edge)

 You must enable the experimental Web Serial API

-You don’t need anything to test it out and to run in emulator mode, to run trains you will need:
+You don’t need anything else to test it out and to run in emulator mode, just run it and play.
+To use it to run real trains you will need:

 An Arduino Mega or Uno Microcontroller

 The DCC++ EX Command Station sketch loaded on your Arduino

 First, you must enable the Web Serial API, in your browser URL bar type:

 If you are using a different Chromium browser, substitute your browser name for chrome (ex: edge://flags).

 Then set the #enable-experimental-web-platform-features flag by looking on the page for “Experimental Web Platform Features” and click on the “enable” button.

 If you don’t have your hardware yet or just want to play with the throttle and see commands being sent to the log window, you can skip the part about connecting your Command Station.